google/syzkaller/docs/syscall_descriptions_syntax.md

 Attributes are:

 ```
-"varlen": union size union size is not maximum of all option ,but rather length of a particular chosen option
+"varlen": union size is not maximum of all option ,but rather length of a particular chosen option
 "size": the union is padded up to the specified size
 ```